Pump and Dump Meaning

 - Most of these practices target small or mid-sized company stocks.
 Another target is the stocks trading in over-the-counter markets.
 It presents to investors a greater risk of being cheated; however, thorough research can mitigate the probability of risk.

 - Always read and/or back up any investment decision by official reports issued by companies.
 The SEC filings like the 10K and the 10Q are common sources of getting the authentic information.

 Pump and dump schemes can always be found in the markets in some ways or the other.
 In the past, it used to take the form of cold calling; in the era of technology, these schemes are based on emails, fake internet news, etc. Fraudsters will more likely target penny stocks and plot schemes in the OTC markets because they are less regulated.
 Such scams are very prevalent and can amount to over 15% of all the email advertisement on stocks.

 Pump and dump sometimes become difficult to trace in comparison to other fraud schemes where there is a fraudster-victim contact in some form or the other.
 With regard to regulations, US regulators, including SEC, have tightened laws governing trade activities for penny stocks.
 However, it remains vital to good investing practices that an informed decision is made by conducting thorough analyses on the stock in consideration.

-This has been a guide to what is a pump & dump stocks and its meaning.
-Here we discuss how these types of pump and dump scheme work along with examples and explanations.
+This article has been a guide to what is a pump & dump stocks and its meaning.
+Here we discuss how these types of pump and dump schemes work along with examples and explanations.
 You can learn more from the following articles –